Sanmay-Das/LLVM-Pass-Development/README.md

 order to keep the implementation as simple as possible, I used the API for Transformation passes.

-Within **llvm-tutor** the following passes can be used as reference Analysis and Transformation examples:
+Within **LLVM Pass Development** the following passes can be used as reference Analysis and Transformation examples:

 * [**OpcodeCounter**](#opcodecounter) - analysis pass